PurrBiscuit/node-notes/redux/README.md

 ### Store

 The central location where state is held.
 A store object can be created using the `createStore` Redux function.
-The `createStore` function takes a function as it's argument.
+The `createStore` function takes a function as its argument.
 This function is called a `reducer`.
 The `reducer` function is what makes the updates to the state in the Redux store based on the actions it receives from the `dispatch` method.

 The store object also has several methods that can be used to interact with the state and send out store events to listeners.
 These methods include: